-Through system roles, Unix groups can be grouped together and assigned to employees and workdesks as a package.
+You can use system roles to group Unix groups together and assign them to employees as a package.
 You can create system roles that contain only Unix groups.
 You can also group any number of company resources into a system role.